 Ellie Crowe, national award-winning author of some 24 published books.
 Author of children's books, travel books and non-fiction books such as "Hardcore Inventing".

-Ellie Crowe is an award-winning author of 18 books.
+Ellie Crowe is an award-winning author of some 24 published books.
 She was born in South Africa and lives in Honolulu, Hawaii and Santa Barbara, California.
 Her books on the culture and history of Hawaii include Exploring Lost Hawaii, Places of Power, History, Mystery and Magic, Kamehameha, the Boy who became a Warrior King, recipient of the HVCB Kahili Award for Literary Arts in 2004, and Surfer of the Century, the Life of Duke Kahanamoku, recipient of the Simon Wiesenthal Museum of Tolerance Once Upon a World Award in Children's Literature in 2008.
 Her first book, The Little Princess Kaiulani, is included in a time capsule in the grounds of the Princess Victoria Kaiulani Elementary School, Honolulu.

 To see a description of Ellie's books click on the link below

 Bank Street College Children's Book Committee "Starred Review" School Library Journal Texas Bluebonnet Masterlist Texas Library Association (TLA) Editor's Favorites The Bloomsbury Review Librarian's Choices Texas Woman's University

 Dear Readers -- Some of you have asked for information about the writing of Surfer of the Century.

 Here are some details that might help.
 Good luck with your school projects!
 Bio Information for Projects